Harshit150796/localjobzz/README.md

 Tailwind CSS

-Deploying the Project
+Deployment
-To deploy, use the publishing features built into your chosen development or hosting system.
-Follow the on-screen instructions for sharing or making your application live.
+You can deploy the project through your chosen hosting provider or development workflow.
+Use build or publish features as provided by your environment to make the application accessible online.

-Connecting a Custom Domain
+Custom Domain Setup
-You have the option to configure a custom domain for the deployed project.
-Go to the project’s settings under the Domains section and use "Connect Domain" to initiate setup.
+To use a custom domain, access your deployment or project settings and locate the Domains section.
+Use the option to connect your desired domain.

-For step-by-step instructions, refer to documentation related to your hosting provider’s custom domain management.
+For further guidance, refer to the custom domain setup documentation provided by your hosting service.